tibo-91/AWS_VPC_IDS/README.md

 To handle these prompts efficiently, confirm every operations by pressing `Enter`.

-### Configuring Snort
+### Configuring IDS (Snort)

+#### IDS directly installed on Web Server
-Once that the Snort IDS is installed, the script may ask you to set an adress range for the local network.
+Once that the IDS is installed, the script may ask you to set an adress range for the local network.
 ![Snort configuration](images/snort_config.png)

-You will have to set the adress range to the value of the public subnet CIDR (by default `10.0.1.0/24` in the cfg/config.ini file)
+You will have to set the adress range to the value of the public subnet CIDR (by default `10.0.1.0/24` in the `cfg/config.ini` file)

+#### IDS Traffic Mirroring

+Nothing for the moment...